ckardaris/ucollage/docs/index.md

 ## Why use `ucollage`?

-`ucollage` is designed for keyboard-only interaction provides the necessary customization options to make it behave the way that you want to.
+`ucollage` is designed for keyboard-only interaction and provides the necessary customization options to make it behave the way that you want to.
 The `vim` user will feel at home.